adzejs/adze/docs/config/README.md

 ## Styling

 Although Adze comes with some pretty default styles, all logs within Adze can have their styling customized.
-Default log level styling is a combination of the `base_style` property plus the `style` property on its [log level definition](#log-levels--log-level-definition).
+Default log level styling is a combination of the `baseStyle` property plus the `style` property on its [log level definition](#log-levels--log-level-definition).
 For styling logs in the terminal, each log level definition exposes a `terminal` property that is an array of [Chalk](https://github.com/chalk/chalk) style functions.
 This section contains a breakdown of what those default styles are as well as a list of possible values for the chalk styles.

 ### Default Browser Styles